ktmud/data-science-intuition/DS_Intuition.md

 3. Run Singular Value Decomposition: $\Sigma = USV'$, in which diagonal entries of $S$ are known as the singular value of $\Sigma$.
 4. The first $k$ columns of matrix $U$ is the principal components.
 5. $z = U_{reduced}' x$ is the reduced dimensions.

+### What are the techniques to reduce overfitting in Deep Learning?

+- L2 and L2 Regularization
+    - Cost = Loss + Regularization term
+- Dropouts
+    - Randomly drop some nodes during each training iteration
+    - Similar to ensemble methods
+- Data Augmentation
+    - Flip, shift, scale, rotate, shear images...
+- Early Stopping

+### What activation functions do you know?

 ## Business Case Study